LLM-for-Individuals-Groups-and-Society/llm-for-individuals-groups-and-society.github.io/pages/glb2023/index.md

 </ul> -->

 # Organizers
+Please contact us through <a target="_blank" href="https://mailhide.io/e/5RV52Tlm">this email address</a> if you have any questions.

 {% capture organizers %}
 A list of organizers can also be found [here](https://airtable.com/shrwvG9wYqjrbXq0s/tblLXlCDQlpCBK6lR?backgroundColor=purple).
 {% endcapture %}